 We asked the insurer why it thought a 'wear and tear' deduction of 66% was appropriate in this particular case.

-It told us it had based the deduction on the loss assessor's judgement.
+It told us it had based the deduction on the loss adjuster's judgement.
 However, it was unable to supply any evidence to support this.

 The policy stated that if it was not possible to repair an item, the insurer would either replace it or 'make a cash settlement for the cost of replacement'.
 The policy also said that if a claim included items of clothing, the insurer would make an 'appropriate deduction for wear and tear'.